grpc/proposal/A55-xds-stateful-session-affinity.md

 This filter will process incoming RPCs and set an appropriate LB pick value which will be passed to the Load Balancing Policy's Pick method.

-When an RPC arrives on a configured channel the Config Selector processes it as described in [A31: gRPC xDS Config Selector Design][A31].
+When an RPC arrives on a configured channel, the Config Selector processes it as described in [A31: gRPC xDS Config Selector Design][A31].
 This includes the `CookieBasedStatefulSessionFilter` which is installed as one of the filters in the channel.
 Note that the filter maintains a context for an RPC and processes